-Refugee integration is generally understood as a multidimensional long-term and non-linear process that is influenced by the institutional environment of the receiving society, and the personal capacities of the settling population.
-It can also be considered as the access potential of the settling population to rightful welfare services, as detailed in the UNHCR’s Convention and Protocol Relating to the Status of Refugees .
-Social and spatial segregation are key challenges to the successful implementation of integration programmes.
-However, However, measuring integration is particularly challenging.
+Integration is commonly understood as a multidimensional, longterm, and non-linear process that is influenced by the institutional environment of the receiving society, and the personal capacities of the settling population.
+It is achieved when the settling population is able to enjoy the same rights and access to welfare services (e.g., hospitals, schools, workplaces, etc.) as citizens and legal residents of the host country (see the Convention and Protocol Relating to the Status of Refugees).
+Spatial and social segregation are key challenges to this achievement.

 While the nature of the integration process generally differs from country to country, UNHCR recognises a need for standardised indicators that can be used to compare situations across countries and regions, and to assess the success of various aid efforts.
 Indeed, as integration requires actions from a variety of stakeholders (including different levels of government, NGOs, welfare service providers, etc.), evaluating the outcomes of targeted programmes and policies can prove extremely difficult.